 Strategic Business Shifts

-When companies undergo strategic business shifts, the requirement to alter or discontinue existing software agreements often arises.
+When companies undergo strategic business shifts, the need to alter or discontinue existing software agreements often arises.
 These shifts demand market adaptation and business agility, prompting reconsideration of SaaS contracts.
-Termination for convenience clauses provide flexibility to align technology solutions with evolving objectives.
 Common scenarios include:

 - Entering new markets requiring different software capabilities